2014 Moldovan bank fraud scandal: Involvement of Moldovan banks

-Involvement of Latvian Banks
+Involvement of Latvian banks

 A number of Latvian banks were involved in the scam.
-The Latvian banks named in the report are ABLV Bank, PrivatBank and Latvijas Pasta Bank.
+The Latvian banks named in the report are ABLV Bank, PrivatBank and Latvijas Pasta Banka.

-Two senior Latvian politicians, Ainars Latkovskis (head of the Saeima's Defense, Internal Affairs and Anti-Corruption Committee) and Solvita Aboltina (head of the National Security Committee) were summoned to the US in the fall of 2015 and told in no uncertain terms by officials at the State Department and Treasury that Latvia needed to clean up its act.
+Two senior Latvian politicians, Ainars Latkovskis (head of the Saeima's Defense, Internal Affairs and Anti-Corruption Committee) and Solvita Āboltiņa (head of the National Security Committee) were summoned to the US in the fall of 2015 and told in no uncertain terms by officials at the State Department and Treasury that Latvia needed to clean up its act.

 In November 2015 the Latvian banking regulator passed the harshest sentence on money laundering yet: a 2,016,830 euro fine for Privatbank, dismissal of its CEO and the responsible board member, as well as individual fines for board members.
 Investigations of Pasta Bank and ABLV Bank are still ongoing.

 ABLV Bank and PrivatBank were among the six banks named by the Latvian authorities in July 2012 to have received funds directly or indirectly from the $230 million illegal tax refund exposed by the late Sergei Magnitsky.

 Political implications in Moldova

 The scandal is politically sensitive as it involved prominent politicians and business people, including Vlad Filat, the former Prime Minister of Moldova and founder of the pro-European Liberal Democratic Party of Moldova.
 The $1 billion bank fraud has compromised the pro-European Government and contributed to the declining popularity of the EU among Moldovans.
 An April 2015 poll found that 32% of Moldovans favoured joining the EU, a decrease of 46 percent compared to 78% in 2007.

 In March 2015, Emma Tabarta, the vice governor of the National Bank, as well as Artur Gherman, president of the National Commission for Financial Markets, were dismissed.
 The decision was taken in Parliament, behind closed doors, in a meeting that lasted more than eight hours.
-Moldova's central bank governor Dorin Dragutanu resigned in September 2015, accusing politicians of interfering into the investigation of the fraud.
-Valeriu Strelet government was dismissed by Parliament in October 2015, after less than three months in office.
+Moldova's central bank governor Dorin Drăguțanu resigned in September 2015, accusing politicians of interfering in the investigation of the fraud.
+Valeriu Streleț government was dismissed by Parliament in October 2015, after less than three months in office.

 As a response to the $1 billion disappearance the grass-roots citizens' movement Dignity and Truth (Demnitate și Adevăr) was established in February 2015.
 The movement organized a series of street demonstrations, flash mobs, sit-ins, and pickets, known as the 2015 Moldovan protests.

 The protests organized by the Dignity and Truth movement were joined by the pro-Russian sympathizers, who formed a distinct camp.
 Both camps demand the conviction of corrupt oligarchs and early elections.

 Political implications in Latvia

-Kristaps Zakulis, who for four years had headed Latvia's financial regulator the Financial and Capital Markets Commissions (FKTK), handed in his resignation amid mounting criticism that he was not tough enough on money-laundering in the country's boutique banking sector in January 2016.
+Kristaps Zakulis, who for four years had headed Latvia's financial regulator the Financial and Capital Markets Commissions (FKTK), handed in his resignation amid mounting criticism that he was not tough enough on money laundering in the country's boutique banking sector in January 2016.